 Two out of three reviewers suggest to discuss the OMEN – cGENIE coupling in a separate paper.

+I suggest a compromise: include example of coupling to illustrate ability and what can be done- i.e. slim down section.
+But take out the fitting OM section, which I never particularly liked

 Abandon γH2S at least for oxic envirnments and introduce another parameter for the loss of H2S to pyrite.

+No that is further development.
+I did try to push you to include such a simple parameter, but I don’t think we should do it now at such a late stage

 Anonymous Referee #1